clipperhouse/gen/index.md

 You should see a new file, named `mytype_slice.go`.
 Have a look around.

+## Annotations

-(The annotation syntax will look familiar to Go users, it is modeled after struct tags.)
+The annotation syntax will look familiar to Go users, it is modeled after struct tags.

+	// +gen [*] tag:"Value, Value[T,T]" anothertag

+The annotation is a comment that begins with the `+gen` directive.
+It is optionally followed by a `*`, indicating that the generated type should be a pointer.
+Then, struct-style tags which include any number of values.
+In turn, each value can have optional type parameters.
+Tags can be "naked" (without values), as in `anothertag` above.

+The tags & values are interpreted by TypeWriters.

 ## TypeWriters